jonnor/ESC-CNN-microcontroller/report/report.md

 Another way of subsampling is by increasing the stride of the convolutions[@AllConvolutionalNet].
-If a kernel has a stride of 2 (as in Figure \ref{fig:strided-convolution}), then the output of of the convolution will be reduced by half.
+If a kernel has a stride of 2 (as in Figure \ref{fig:strided-convolution}), then the output of the convolution will be reduced by half.
-Striding is usually applied in the first convolution in a layer, and reduces the number of computations compared to pooling because fewer inputs need to be computed.
+Striding is usually applied in the first convolution in a layer and reduces the number of computations compared to pooling because fewer inputs need to be computed.

 ![Strided convolution.
 The kernel input (marked in red) moves by stride=2, effectively subsampling the input image \label{fig:strided-convolution}](./img/strided-convolution.png){short-caption="Strided convolution"}